AaltoSciComp/python-for-scicomp/content/dependencies.rst

 - `micromamba <https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html>`__:
   tiny version of Mamba as a static C++ executable.
 Does not need base environment or Python for installing an environment.
+- `pixi <https://pixi.sh>`__: a package management tool which builds upon the foundation of the conda ecosystem.

 Other resources: